 Born in France, Constance joined the Scottish Ballet in 2008 after graduating from English National Ballet School.
 She was promoted to Soloist in 2014 and to Principal dancer in 2016.

 Throughout her career, Constance Devernay-Laurence has performed a wide range of classical and contemporary roles, dancing the works of renowned choreographers such as Kenneth MacMillan, David Dawson, George Balanchine, Christopher Bruce, Peter Darrell, Crystal Pite, Christopher Hampson and Helen Pickett.
+Constance left Scottish Ballet June 2023, to pursue a career on screen, as well as on stage internationally.

-Constance has been practising Yoga alongside her career and passed her Yoga Level 3 Instructor diploma in 2018.
+Constance has been practising Yoga alongside her career and holds a Yoga Level 3 Instructor diploma and graduated with a Bachelor of Science in Sport, Fitness and Coaching.